Short Story by Amanda Terry Hamm

 “You’re going to walk me home, of course.”
 She grinned playfully.
 “Honestly, how can you call yourself a gentleman if you won’t walk a lady home at this late hour?”
 She slipped on her gloves and scarf.
 Fredrick instead, turned and glanced behind him at the sunlight pouring in through the café window.
 He was trying to determine if at any point in this conversation he had actually called himself a gentleman.
 This poor young woman must be mad.

 “But, I don’t even know you.”
 He replied defiantly, trying his hardest to behave as though he had any control over the conversation.
 She simply took his arm and gently hauled him to his feet.
 He resisted very little.
-He loathed change, and yet there was a spark of curiosity in his mind as to what exactly it was that ailed her.
+He loathed change, and yet there was a spark of curiosity in his mind about what exactly it was that ailed her.

 “Nonsense.
 We have been having a pleasant conversation for nearly five whole minutes now.
-We are practically old friends.”
+We’re practically old friends.”
 She bounced with glee.
 He was suddenly very aware of her proximity to him, but he couldn’t quite pinpoint if this made him delighted or further irritated.
 “Come now.
 We don’t want to be late.”
 He made to follow her, but she halted him with a disapproving stare.
 “Don’t forget to pay for your tea.”

 Of course, he couldn’t forget that.
 He pulled out his wallet and left his money on the table next to his cold teacup and half-eaten scone.
 Then, still holding onto his arm, she dragged him, reluctant but acquiescent, out of the café and onto the sidewalk.

 The evening air was crisp as they walked along the busy street.
 The girl seemed to daydream as she swayed down the path next to him.
-Fredrick glanced around to see if anyone had noticed them drifting along without a purpose.
+Fredrick glanced around periodically to see if anyone had noticed them drifting along without a purpose.

-“This is quite a lovely day, isn’t it Freddie?”
+“This is quite a lovely day, isn’t it, Freddie?”
 The girl was still holding on to his arm, staring up at the sun streaked sky.

 “Why yes, it is rather nice-” he began, before he stopped walking altogether and stared at her.
 “How do you know my name?”
 She stopped walking and looked back at him with a smile, but before she could answer, he interrupted that thought with another.
 “Well, actually, Freddie is not my name.
 My name is Fredrick and I must insist that you do not call me Freddie.”